 Medical Editor: John P. Cunha, DO, FACOEP

 Methyclothiazide is a thiazide diuretic/antihypertensive used to treat high blood pressure (hypertension), and is also used as adjunctive therapy in edema associated with congestive heart failure, hepatic cirrhosis, corticosteroid and estrogen therapy, and various forms of renal dysfunction such as nephritic syndrome, acute glomerulonephritis, and chronic renal failure.
-Common side effects include dizziness, lightheadedness, headache, blurred vision, loss of appetite, stomach upset, diarrhea, or constipation as your body adjusts to the medication.
-Decreased sexual ability or increased sensitivity to the sun may also occur.
+Common side effects of Methyclothiazide include dizziness, lightheadedness, headache, blurred vision, loss of appetite, stomach upset, diarrhea, or constipation as your body adjusts to the medication.
+Other side effects of Methyclothiazide include decreased sexual ability or increased sensitivity to the sun.